Route 66: The Historic Blue Swallow Motel

 The rooms are small.

 It is an old motel.
-So if your not looking to experience the past, the Blue Swallow might not be for you.
+So if you’re not looking to experience the past, the Blue Swallow might not be for you.

 Charise and I really enjoyed our stay at the Blue Swallow.
 Cameron and Jessica have continued the great tradition of roadside motels.
 The rooms were immaculate and cozy.
 Our night here allowed us to see what road trips were like 75 years ago.
 We wouldn't give up the speed and convince of the Interstates but we can’t wait to go back and visit a bygone era at the Blue Swallow Motel.